Dr. Rosalind Fuse-Hall

 Dr. Rolanda Burney, Chief of Staff

-Dr. Joyce Blackwell, Provost and, Vice President for Academic Affairs
+Dr. Michelle Linster, Interim Provost and Vice President for Academic Affairs

 Mr. LeRoy Summers, Vice President, Business & Finance